Despite its ubiquity in the global internet, Border Gateway Protocol can be a complicated protocol to understand.

 External BGP requires peering agreements that enable BGP routers to establish direct connections with neighboring ASes.
 Building a peering agreement is a manual process in which network pros configure permissions, authentication and policies.

-Watch this animated video to learn more about the basics of how BGP works.
+Watch this video to learn more about how BGP works.